How do you recruit?

 - Etc.

-So I was wondering ‘How do other people recruit?’.
-Until one day I met Eddy, the owner of a homecare nursery that employs about 30 nurses.
-As you may guess, nursing is a profession that requires quite some professional vocation.
+So I kept on wondering ‘How do other people recruit?‘.
+Until one day I met Eddy, the owner of a homecare nursery.
+He employs about 30 nurses.
+As you can guess, nursing is a profession that requires quite some professional vocation.
 The jobs is tough, the pay is low, the working schedules are irregular, time pressure is high and not all patients are friendly people.
-In short: if you’re not made for this job, you’re not gonna make it through a working week.
+In short: if you’re not made for this job, you’re not gonna make it through a single working week.

 Wow… passion and excellence woven into what I would call ‘viral interviewing’.